jmandel/fhircast-docs/docs/content-sharing-research.md

 ```
 The HUB SHALL distribute a corresponding event to all applications currently subscribed to the topic.
 The Hub SHALL replace the `versionId` in the request with a new `versionId` generated and retained by the Hub.

-### Diagnostic Report Select Message
+### [FHIR resource]-select
-The `DiagnosticReport-select` event will be posted to the Hub when an application desires to indicate that one or more FHIR resources are to be made visible, in focus or otherwise "selected".
-It is assumed that an observation with the specified `id` is contained in the current DiagnosticReport content, the Hub MAY or MAY NOT provide validation.
+A `[FHIR resource]-select` event will be posted to the Hub when an application desires to indicate that one or more FHIR resources are to be made visible, in focus or otherwise "selected".
+It is assumed that an observation with the specified `id` is contained in the current anchor context's content, the Hub MAY or MAY NOT provide validation of its presence.

 This event allows other participating applications to adjust their UIs as appropriate.
 For example, a reporting system may indicate that the user has selected a particular observation associated with a measurement value.
 After receiving this event an imaging reading application which created the measurement may wish to change its user display such that the image from which the measurement was acquired is visible.